Miro0o/Docs-Notes/Information Science & Computer Science and Engineering/CyberSecurity/🚬 Cryptology & Secure Communication/Cryptology & Secure Communication.md

-## ✨ Principles of Secure Communication
+## ✨ Principles of Secure Communication & Cryptosystems
 ### Communication Models & Intruder Models
 > [!links]
 > ↗ [Cryptographic Protocols Modeling & Models of Communication (and Intruder)](🛀%20Cryptographic%20Protocols%20Modeling%20&%20Models%20of%20Communication%20(and%20Intruder)/Cryptographic%20Protocols%20Modeling%20&%20Models%20of%20Communication%20(and%20Intruder).md)